interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 Thus, the connector's accounts payable with its peer should mirror its peer's accounts receivable with the connector, and respectively, the connector's accounts receivable should equal its peer's accounts payable.

-### Settlement
+## Settlement

-A **settlement** is the irrevocable discharge of a liability by providing something of value to the party to whom the liability is owed.
+A **settlement** is the irrevocable discharge of a liability by providing something of value to the party owed.

 Settlements may occur on a **settlement system**, or medium for exchanging value.
 Some settlements may transfer funds on a **ledger**, or registry of account balances and/or transactions, which is a type of settlement system.
 (Although not all settlement systems are ledgers, here, the terms are sometimes used interchangeably.)

 Examples of settlement systems include:

+TODO Are these actually settlement systems?

 - Bank clearing houses
 - Credit card processors